Academics

 Calvary Day School STEM Program

-In order to best prepare our students for the future that God has planned for each of them, our STEM (science, technology, engineering, and math) program is integrated into all levels of academics.
-From Pre-K to High School, STEM (Science, Technology, Engineering, and Math) inspires our students to love learning through real world, problem-based lessons and activities.
+In order to best prepare our students for the future that God has planned for each of them, our STEM (Science, Technology, Engineering, and Math) program is integrated into all levels of academics.
+From Pre-K to 12th grade, STEM inspires our students to love learning through real world, problem-based lessons and activities.
+With our four distinct spaces, the Palmer STEM Lab, the Middle School STEM Lab, the Engineering Room, and the STEM and Nature Center, every student at Calvary has the opportunity to experience learning in an authentic and innovative way.
 By focusing on relevant connections to the curriculum, students understand how the topics they are covering in all content areas can be applied to their everyday lives.

 The Culture of STEM